alexanderjarl91/shoe_fullpage/README.md

 The node_modules werent supposed to be uploaded to github but they did even though I had my .gitignore file so there's that.
 Also, the bundled build doesnt build the price and the buy now in a column for some reason which in turn kind of messes up the responsiveness but whatever.

-# InvertMode Module Installation
+# InvertIt Module Installation

-invert.js is an amazing module that will invert the colors of your whole page.
+invertit.js is an amazing module that will invert the colors of your whole page.
 This can be used as a dummy dark/light mode while app is still in development.

-to install with npm, run `npm i toggleInvert`
+to install with npm, run `npm i invertit`

 or import with cdn: `https://cdn.jsdelivr.net/gh/alexanderjarl91/invert@v4f7d7af/invert.js`